equinor/ert/docs/experimental/plugin_system.rst

 Introduction
 ------------

-The plugin system in ERT uses `Pluggy <https://pluggy.readthedocs.io/en/latest/>`_ as it's foundation, and it is recommended that you familiarize yourself with this module before you create an ERT plugin.
+The plugin system in ERT uses `Pluggy <https://pluggy.readthedocs.io/en/latest/>`_ as its foundation, and it is recommended that you familiarize yourself with this module before you create an ERT plugin.
-Discovery is done by register your plugin via an setuptools entry point, with the namespace :code:`ert`:
+Discovery is done by registering your plugin via a setuptools entry point, with the namespace :code:`ert`:

 .. code-block:: python